adrnc/course-chatbot/README.md

 - `content.md`: This is the markdown file from which the bot draws its custom data.
   Its content can be changed.
 The bot needs to be restarted in this case.
 - `prompt.txt`: This text file contains the prompt that is passed to the bot.
-  There are two placeholders in the prompt, namely `{context}` and `{question}`.
-  These are replaced with their generated values.
+  There is one placeholder in the prompt, namely `{context}`, which is replaced with its generated values.
 Newlines and whitespace in the prompt is kept as is.
 The answer by the chatbot should follow directly after.